thenumbernine/Tensor/README.md

 	$${diagonal(a)_{ij} = \delta_{ij} \cdot a_i$$

 Tensor Template Helpers (subject to change)
+- `is_tensor_v<T>` = is it a tensor storage type?
-- `GetNestingForIthIndex<i>` = get the tensor type associated with the i'th index.  vec's 0 will point to itself, sym's and asym's 0 and 1 will point to themselves, all others drill down.
+- `GetNestingForIthIndex<T,i>` = get the tensor type associated with the i'th index.  vec's 0 will point to itself, sym's and asym's 0 and 1 will point to themselves, all others drill down.
-- `ExpandIthIndex<i>` = produce a type with only the storage at the i'th index replaced with expanded storage.
+- `ExpandIthIndex<T,i>` = produce a type with only the storage at the i'th index replaced with expanded storage.
+Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.
+- `ExpandAllIndexes<T>` = produce a type with all storage replaced with expanded storage.
 Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.

 ## Familiar Types